infinum/eightshift-forms/src/Hooks/FiltersBlock.md

 ```

 ## Add to custom data block
 These filters will add the necessary data for the custom data block to work.
 Field data option selector will not be shown unless a filter is added.
-This option is showed in Block Editor.
+This option is shown in Block Editor.

 **Filter name:**
 `es_forms_block_custom_data_options`